Ellie Cachette: Early life and education

 Born in Martinez, California, Cachette was raised with her father who contracted HIV in the early-1980s as part of a group of hemophiliacs who were infected by recalled pharmaceutical products.
 The recall affected 20,000 Americans and 100,000 hemophiliacs worldwide.
-In 1997, the controversy was settled for $660 million dollars in damages to be paid to over 6,000 victims by Bayer Pharmaceutical and three other companies.
+In 1997, the controversy was settled for $660 million in damages to be paid to over 6,000 victims by Bayer Pharmaceutical and three other companies.

 A single father, Terry Stogdell raised Cachette for most of her childhood before his death due to AIDS complications in 2002.
 A notable AIDS activist, Stogdell was well-regarded as a public health advocate and part of the founding medical marijuana movement.
 Stogdell was crucial for gaining public support for 1996 California Proposition 215.
 Before his death, Stogdell testified as a part of United States v.
 Oakland Cannabis Buyers' Cooperative in support of legalizing cannabis for medicinal purposes in the state of California.

 At the age of fourteen.
 Cachette received an award from the California State Senate for her efforts in public health initiatives.
 In 2003, at the age of seventeen, Cachette received a scholarship for her work in community health from KRON-TV called "Beating the Odds."

 She earned a Bachelor of Arts degree in political science from Humboldt State University in 2006, graduating one year earlier than her class.

 In 2013, Cachette was awarded Notable Alumni by Humboldt State.
 She currently serves as an advisor to Humboldt endowment programs.